John F. Christensen, PhD, and David S. Shen-Miller, PhD

 Measurement of Clinician Burnout and Well-Being

 Given the relationship between clinician health and organizational performance, researchers are calling for organizations to measure levels of clinician burnout and well-being as a quality indicator (Wallace et al., 2009).
+The “Triple Aim” (enhancing patient experience, improving population health, and reducing cost) is a widely accepted compass for healthcare organizations to optimize performance.
+However, often these efforts increase clinician burnout, which eventually impairs organizational performance.
+Bodenheimer and Sinsky (2014) suggested adding clinician and staff well-being as the “Fourth Aim,” essential to realizing the other three.

 For an organization to chart its course and take routine compass bearings, progress on all four aims must be measured.
 Some well-validated brief instruments are available to assess both the burnout and flourishing ends of the clinician health continuum.
 A standard measure of burnout is the Maslach Burnout Inventory (MBI), with subscales of emotional exhaustion, depersonalization, and perceived clinical ineffectiveness.
 Maslach and Leiter (2008) developed the Areas of Worklife Survey to measure “engagement” as the end of the continuum opposite “burnout.”